 Pin for later

-Meatball stuffed jumbo pasta shells in tomato sauce recipe
+Meatball stuffed pasta shells in tomato sauce recipe

-Meatball stuffed jumbo pasta shells in tomato sauce
+Meatball stuffed jumbo pasta shells with tomato sauce

 - 1 pound (450g) ground beef